GhostButter/portals/README.md

-HTML | **H** yper **T** ext **M** arkup **L** anguage used to create the structure of web pages. element | An element is an individual part, or a building block, of a web page. attribute | A modifier of an element. div | A container element. nav | A navigation element. ul | An unordered list element. li | A list item element. a | A link element. href | An attribute used to specify the link destination.
+HTML | **H** yper **T** ext **M** arkup **L** anguage used to create the structure of web pages. element | An element is an individual part, or a building block, of a web page. attribute | A modifier of an element. div | A container element. nav | A navigation element. ul | An unordered list element. li | A list item element. img | An image element. a | A link element. href | An attribute used to specify the link destination.